 To understand the collective behaviors of biological swarms, flocks, and colonies, we investigated the non-equilibrium dynamic patterns of self-propelled particle systems using statistical mechanics methods and H-stability analysis of Hamiltonian systems.
 By varying the individual vision range, we observed phase transitions between four phases, i.e., gas, crystal, liquid, and mill-liquid coexistence patterns.
 In addition, by varying the inter-particle force, we detected three distinct milling sub-phases, i.e., ring, annulus, and disk.
 Based on the coherent analysis for collective motions, one may predict the stability and adjust the morphology of the phases of self-propelled particles, which has promising potential applications in natural self-propelled particles and artificial multi-agent systems.

 Cheng, Zhao; Chen, Zhiyong; Vicsek, Tamás; and Chen, Duxin, "Pattern Phase Transitions of Self-Propelled Particles: Gases, Crystals, Liquids, and Mills" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1891.